Plain English Breakdown

 - California Environmental Quality Act (CEQA)

-- A law that requires local governments to consider the environmental effects of projects they approve.
+- A law that requires government agencies to consider the environmental effects before approving projects.

 - Environmental impact report